The Wrong Missy: Plot

 However, before too long, Missy starts to help Tim succeed at his work retreat, and even hypnotizes his boss to win his favor.
 As they spend more time together, Tim eventually begins to fall for her.
 His workplace competitor, Jess "the Barracuda", is not pleased when Winstone gives a job to Tim instead of her, so she reveals to Missy that her invitation was a mistake, and Tim had wanted to bring someone else.
 When Missy checks Tim's phone, she finds out the truth.
 Saddened and devastated, she leaves Hawaii.

 However, at the moment Missy leaves in a cab, the actual Melissa arrives in Hawaii (having been invited by Jess).
 At lunch, Tim begins acting outlandishly, much like Missy did on their first date, imbibing a bevy of alcoholic shots and then performing a walking handstand in the dining room.
 After falling from the balcony and crippling himself, Tim lets the new Melissa know that he has developed feelings for Missy, and then departs Hawaii.
 Back in the office, Tim decides to remove the hypnotic spell Missy put on his boss by uttering the obscene and obscure magic words.
 His honesty results in him losing his job.

 Tim tricks Missy into a date, where he plays the same trick that she had used on him.
 Except she meets Vanilla Ice at the bar.
-Tim comes up and apologizes to her and tells her he used to want someone exactly like him, but now realizes he doesn't.
+Tim comes up and apologizes to her and tells her he used to want someone exactly like him, but now realizes he does not.
 He tells her all the things that he likes about her, and says that he wants to be more like her.
 She forgives him, and they kiss.